plone/training/docs/mastering-plone/registry.md

 Now you will add a custom control panel to edit all setting related to our package with a nice UI.

-To register a controlpanel in Volto and Plone Classic you need quite a bit of boiler-plate:
+To register a controlpanel for the frontend and Plone Classic you need quite a bit of boiler-plate:

 ```{code-block} python
 :emphasize-lines: 1-2, 4, 147-165